petercorke/ansitable/README.md

-ellipsis | True | Add an ellipsis if a wide column is truncated header | True | Include the column header row columns | | Specify the number of columns if `header=False` and no header name or `Column` arguments are given
+ellipsis | True | Add an ellipsis if a wide column is truncated header | True | Include the column header row columns | | Specify the number of columns if `header=False` and no header name or `Column` arguments are given color | True | Enable color

+- Color is only possible if the `colored` package is installed
+- If `color` is False then no color escape sequences will be emitted, useful override for tables included in Sphinx documentation.

 ### Column
 These keyword arguments control the styling of a single column.